Sue: I’m not thrilled with the cheesy narration, but I can live with it.

 Sue: I bet he made a deal with some aliens and they betrayed him.
-That’s probably why he’s raced through all his regenerations while the Doctor is still only on his fourth life.
+That’s how he’s raced through his regenerations while the Doctor is still on his fourth.

-The Master and the Doctor have a big fight over the Eye of Harmony.
+The Master and the Doctor fight over the Eye of Harmony.

 Sue: I’m losing interest.
-I’m not sure what the hell it is I’m supposed to be looking at.
-I just know it’s supposed to be bad.
+I’m not sure what the hell I’m supposed to be looking at.
+I just know it’s bad.
 It’s a shame, but what else can you do in a TV studio?
-They should have battled it out in the Matrix.
-This is really boring compared to that place.
+They should have done this in the Matrix.

-The Master falls down a black hole (no, not that kind) and before we know it, the Doctor is bidding Spandrell and Engin farewell.
-But the Master isn’t dead and escapes in a TARDIS disguised as a grandfather clock.
+The Master falls into a black hole and the Doctor bids Spandrell and Engin farewell.
+But the Master isn’t dead and he escapes in a TARDIS disguised as a grandfather clock.

 Sue: I think the Doctor knew the Master was still alive.
 He gave that clock a long, hard stare before he left.
 I think he likes having the Master around.
-I don’t know why.
+I don’t know why, but he does.

 When the Master’s TARDIS dematerialises, his face is superimposed over the clock face.

 Sue: There was no need for that.
-It makes the Master’s TARDIS look cramped.top
+It makes it look like the Master’s TARDIS is really cramped.

-Sue: I’m sorry but the ending let it down.
-The first three episodes were perfect.
-It was heading for a nine or a ten when they were in the Matrix, but the last episode felt like it had been directed by a completely different person.
+Sue: The ending let it down.
+The first three episodes were perfect – it was heading for a nine or a 10 when they were in the Matrix – but the last episode felt like it had been directed by a completely different person.
 I wasn’t sure what was going on at the end.
-I don’t know how I feel about the Master coming back like that, too.
-The whole thing felt a bit off.
-And the ending felt contrived – they should have battled it out in the Matrix, that would have been more interesting.
-But I liked it and the first three episodes were as good as it gets.
+I don’t know how I feel about the Master coming back like that, either.
+The whole thing seemed a bit off.
+And the ending was contrived – they should have battled it out in the Matrix, that would have been more interesting.
+Having said that, the first three episodes were as good as it gets.

-Sue: No. The bad guy was the same Time Lord who exiled Patrick Troughton.
+Sue: No. The bad guy was the same Time Lord who exiled Patrick Troughton to Earth.
 Of course it’s the same Time Lords.

 Me: What about his criticism that Time Lords wouldn’t have bad hips?

-Sue: Well, if you regenerated every time you had a twinge in your hip, you’d get through your twelve lives pretty sharpish.
-If they had unlimited regenerations, they’d all look like the Chippendales.
+Sue: Well, if you regenerated every time you had a twinge in your hip, you’d get through your 12 lives pretty sharpish, wouldn’t you?
+And if they had unlimited regenerations, they’d all look like the Chippendales.